-- Negligence or disregard of rules and regulations. - · Substantial understatement of tax.
+- Negligence or disregard of rules and regulations. - Substantial understatement of tax.

 Form 1099-OID not received.
-If you held an OID instrument for 1998 but did not receive a Form 1099-OID, refer to the later discussions under Figuring OID on Long-Term Debt Instruments for information on the OID you must report.
+If you held an OID instrument for 1999 but did not receive a Form 1099-OID, refer to the later discussions under Figuring OID on Long-Term Debt Instruments for information on the OID you must report.

 Refiguring OID.
-You must refigure the OID shown in box 1 of Form 1099-OID to determine the proper amount to include in income if either of the following applies.
+You must refigure the OID shown in box 1 of Form 1099-OID to determine the proper amount to include in income if one of the following applies.

-- You bought the debt instrument at a premium or at an acquisition premium. - The debt instrument is a stripped bond or coupon (including zero coupon instruments backed by U.S. Treasury securities)

-Also, you may need to refigure the OID if the debt instrument is a contingent payment or inflation-indexed debt instrument.
+- You bought the debt instrument at a premium or at an acquisition premium. - The debt instrument is a stripped bond or coupon (including zero coupon instruments backed by U.S. Treasury securities). - The debt instrument is a contingent payment or inflation-indexed debt instrument.